joeynmt/joeynmt/README.md

 The Moses toolkit provides a set of useful [scripts](https://github.com/moses-smt/mosesdecoder/tree/master/scripts) for this purpose.

 In addition, you might want to build the NMT model not on the basis of words, but rather sub-words or characters (the `level` in JoeyNMT configurations).
-Currently, JoeyNMT supports the byte-pair-encodings (BPE) format by [subword-nmt](https://github.com/rsennrich/subword-nmt).
+Currently, JoeyNMT supports the byte-pair-encodings (BPE) format by [subword-nmt](https://github.com/rsennrich/subword-nmt) and [sentencepiece](https://github.com/google/sentencepiece).

 ### Configuration
 Experiments are specified in configuration files, in simple [YAML](http://yaml.org/) format.
 You can find examples in the `configs` directory.